 Join Petula Caesar, an accomplished writer who has been a contributing author to The City Paper, The Afro-American Newspapers and Baltimore Magazine as well as other major New York publications, as she shares her story about becoming an artist, being from Paterson, New Jersey and Baltimore, Maryland.
 Listen as she shares how she navigated the Arts Ecosystem as it exists and used it to her advantage to be able to create a sustainable and thriving life.
 To do this, one must know the lay of the land, be skilled in advocating for oneself and be able to express ideas clearly.

 Artists working within the Arts Ecosystem have a lot to think about.
 Where can one find funds to supplement costs for expensive projects?
 How does one negotiate getting paid for what their time and work are worth?
 Do you need a permit for the work you want to do?
 How do you acquire a patent?
 What do you do when you need a lawyer but you don’t think you can afford one?
 Maryland Volunteer Lawyers for the Arts (MDVLA) can help with some of those questions.
-Join Adam Holefcener, Executive Director for MDVLA as they share stories from across the state of ways lawyers have helped artists navigate the legal space in the Arts Ecosystem that can seem ever so daunting to do.
+Join Adam Holefcener, Executive Director for MDVLA, as he shares stories from across the state of ways lawyers have helped artists navigate the legal space in the Arts Ecosystem that can seem ever so daunting to do.
+Adam will be joined by two artists whom he has helped over the years, Marquis “Mighty Mark” Gasque and Brandon Soderberg.

 Arts Organizations and Artists